idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 ![Segments grid icons](https://i.imgur.com/QIf6QZm.png)

  - **Export/Finalize** = Export a translated copy of the source document.
 The Export button becomes Finalize if you are working on an external bilingual file format.
- - **Progress bar(s)** = The first bar displays the segment-based progress.
-The second optional progress bar displays the character-based progress.
-The latter can be enabled in Project > Statistics > Automatic update of project statistics.
+ - **Progress bar(s)** = The first bar displays the character-based progress.
+The second optional progress bar displays the segment-based progress.
+The first can be enabled in Project > Statistics > Automatic update of project statistics.
  - **First page** = Navigate to the first page of segment pairs in the grid.
  - **Previous page** = Navigate to the previous page of segment pairs in the grid.
  - **Next page** = Navigate to the next page of segment pairs in the grid.